Chʼortiʼ language: Adjectives with attributive function

-Ch'orti has many other different forms, in the following sentence the words that appear to be bold is a preposition and underline one is a relational noun.
+Chʼortiʼ has many other different forms, in the following sentence the words that appear to be bold is a preposition and underline one is a relational noun.

-Vocabulary Examples
+Vocabulary

 The following list contains examples of common words in the Chʼortiʼ language:

-According to "A Dictionary of Ch'orti' Maya, Guatemala" by Kerry Hull, some words may be used as nouns (as shown above) or can double as a verb as well.
+According to "A Dictionary of Chʼortiʼ Maya, Guatemala" by Kerry Hull, some words may be used as nouns (as shown above) or can double as a verb as well.
 For example "Witzir" can mean mountain as a noun, or 'to go uphill' as a verb.